Meet the Festival Orchestra Musicians

 Principal Harp

-Gaye LeBlanc, Principal Harpist (March), serves as Principal with the Oklahoma City Philharmonic.
+Gaye LeBlanc, Principal Harpist, serves as Principal with the Oklahoma City Philharmonic.
 She is Visiting Assistant Professor at the University of Oklahoma and recently joined the Sewanee Music Festival as harp faculty.
 She has served as Principal with Fort Smith Symphony (Ark.), Tulsa Symphony and Opera, and Mozart Festival with the NY Amici Orchestra.
 Ms. LeBlanc has also been active as a concerto soloist with orchestras throughout the area, most recently performing Concerto No. 1 for Harp and Chamber Orchestra by Hannah Lash with the OKC Philharmonic.
 In concert, she has backed a wide variety of artists, including Ray Charles, Josh Groban, Ben Folds, Joshua Bell, Yo-Yo Ma, Kristin Chenoweth, Vince Gill, and Garth Brooks, among others.
 Ms. LeBlanc has been at the UO since 1998 where she teaches harp students and, since 2000, two classes entitled “Understanding Music for Non-majors.”
 She especially enjoys meeting “students who thought they didn’t like Classical music.”
-This is her tenth year with Arizona Musicfest.
+This is her eleventh year with Arizona Musicfest.

 Lawrence Loeber